-The National Park Service, the County of Marin, and a number of local community groups are in the process of examining a range of possible operational and physical improvements to mitigate traffic and parking congestion in Muir Woods.
+The National Park Service, the County of Marin, and a number of local community groups are in the process of implementing a a range of operational and physical improvements to mitigate traffic and parking congestion in Muir Woods.
+Click here for the latest update.

 Guided by their Core Values of healthy natural environment with emphasis on conservation, open space, climate protection and sustainability, the Mill Valley City Council has established environmental conservation, traffic mitigation, and effective communication as key issues.
 The City of Mill Valley has a long-standing commitment when it comes to environmental protection and other sustainability related initiatives, and has a history of encouraging thoughtful transportation planning and multi-modal transportation options.